 Governance Council Officers

-The MI BOSCOC shall have a Chair, Vice-Chair, Secretary and Treasurer elected into leadership by the Governance Council Members with responsibilities as follows:
+The MI BOSCOC shall have a Chair, Vice-Chair, Secretary and Treasurer elected to leadership by the Governance Council Members with responsibilities as follows:

 Chair

 The Governance Council Chair will serve as the signatory for MI BOSCOC and act on its behalf as needed.
 The MI BOSCOC Chair will manage operations of MI BOSCOC, lead Council meetings, and coordinate meeting agendas with MI BOSCOC staff.
 The Chair is responsible for being knowledgeable of HUD’s CoC Program rules and guidelines, and must stay abreast of changes in HUD rules and guidelines.
 The Chair has the ability to appoint the Chairs of Committees, with the exception of the Finance, and Membership and Nominating Committees.
 This person will also serve on and act as the Chair of the Executive Committee.